We believe in Charity

 Like many of us David has always been keen to raise funds for charity.

-In 1995, whilst at medical school, he managed to raise the greatest single amount in 7 days by a medical student during rag week, by raising £7,500 for the specific purchase of medical equipment for the Paediatric Unit at The Royal London Hospital.
+In 1995, whilst at St Bartholomew's & The Royal Lonndon Hosptial medical school, he managed to raise the greatest single amount in 7 days by a medical student during rag week, by raising £7,500 for the specific purchase of medical equipment for the Paediatric Unit at The Royal London Hospital.

-In 1997 he founded and was Chairman of ‘St. Bartholomew’s & The Royal London Turf Club” which raised monies for charities such as Riding for the Disabled.
+In 1997 David founded and was Chairman of ‘St. Bartholomew’s & The Royal London Turf Club' which raised monies for charities such as Riding for the Disabled.
 It was the first club within a medical school to own a racehorse that was professionally trained and ridden in the colours of the medical schools.
-The racehorse, ‘Nearly a Doctor’ (by ‘Nealry a Hand’) was trained by Philip Hobbs and ridden by Richard Johnson.
+The racehorse, ‘Nearly a Doctor’ (by ‘Nearly a Hand’) was trained by Philip Hobbs and ridden by Richard Johnson.
 Richard Dunwoody was a patron of the club.
-The horse raced at Cheltenham, Ascot, Sandown Park and other major raccourses.
+The horse raced at Cheltenham, Ascot, Sandown Park and other major racecourses.

-In 2010 David founded ‘Ludlow Food Heroes in support of Help 4 Heroes’, which produced a book telling the story of the ‘foodie’ centre of he UK and those of the producers and retailers.
+In 2010 David founded ‘Ludlow Food Heroes in support of Help 4 Heroes’, which produced a book telling the stories of the ‘foodie’ centre of the UK and those of the producers and retailers that live and work there.
 The book is on its second print run and is hoped to raise over £25,000 for charity.
 Templar Medical are the sponsors of the book.
+The forward is written by Guy Disney.